Veteran in Charge Program

 A Veteran Directed Care (VDC) Program

 Are you a veteran with a disability who wants to live more independently?
-The Veteran In Charge (VIC) program* is Veteran-directed and serves eligible Veterans of any age who want to remain living in their home and community for as long as possible.
+The Veteran-Directed Care (VDC) program* serves eligible Veterans of any age who want to remain living in their home and community for as long as possible.

-Through the VIC program, Veterans work with one of The IC’s Veteran coaches to plan and manage VA-funded supports and services, such as:
+Through the VDC program, Veterans work with one of The IC’s Veteran coaches to plan and manage VA-funded supports and services, such as:

 - Assistive devices